eclab/grains/README.md

 ## Dave

 A USB Router, Note Distributor, MPE breakout, and MIDI filter.
-Requires Grains mode.

 Status: All current modes are working.
 Lots of stuff, like USB MIDI clock, drum triggers, MIDI routing, MPE, note distribution, removing legato from Wonkystuff modules, CC injection from pots, creation of MIDI notes from gate/cv, etc.  There's also instructions for routing MIDI directly from GRAINS into your MB/1 or MASTER I/O via their TRS inputs, if you're daring and willing to accidently fry your MASTER I/O or MB/1.  :-)